Close Banner

 Arriving at the Hotel and Restaurant

-character-dining-storytellers-cafe-Breakfast Button with Chip in backgroundThis restaurant is located inside Disney’s Grand Californian Hotel.
-If you are not staying on property or within walking distance and are driving to the Grand Californian, pull on up to the valet.
+This restaurant is located inside Disney’s Grand Californian Hotel.
+If you are not staying on the property or within walking distance and are driving to the Grand Californian, pull on up to the valet.
 You get three hours of complimentary valet parking with validation.
 (Remember to get your ticket validated at the restaurant check-in stand.)

 The restaurant is located near the main pool entrance and is just around the corner from the hotel's direct entrance to Disney California Adventure.
 In fact, on our recent hotel stay, we used that park entrance at park opening to ride rides with the shortest lines during Early Entry and the first two hours of the day, then we sat down to brunch to fill our hungry bellies before relaxing at the pool for a few hours.
-It's all so conveniently close to each other and made for a great day.
+It was all so conveniently close to each other and made for a great day.
 Then we hopped to Disneyland for the evening and dinner.
 It's all so conveniently close to each other and made for a great day.
 We did not have to worry about waiting in line to see characters in the park since the characters came to us at brunch!

 When you check-in, collect your complimentary button and let them know if you are celebrating any special occasions.
 You’ll be shown to your table.
 You pay at the end, and tax and gratuity are added to the bill.
 Be sure to show your server any discounts such as Magic Key before you pay.